View John Kelly's Obituary on TheDay.com and share memories

 |

-New London - John "Bob" Kelly, 83, of New London, husband of Yvonne Cirillo Kelly, died Friday, Mar.
-10, 2019, at Middlesex Hospital in Middletown.
-Bob was retired from the Electric Boat Company in Groton where he was employed for 47 years.
+Bob was a devoted husband, father, grandfather, son, brother, uncle and friend.
+He is survived by his wife of 58 years, Yvonne (Cirillo) Kelly and their children, daughter and son-in-law, Theresa and David Sistare, son John Kelly Jr., son and daughter-in-law David and Wendy Kelly, and daughter and son-in-law Donna Kelly and James Gibson.
+Bob loved and greatly enjoyed his grandchildren, Kathryn, Tess, Emily, Klaudia, Bruce and Jack.
+Bob is also survived by his sister Katherine MacDougall and his brother and sister-in-law, James and Dorothy Kelly.
+Bob was predeceased by his brother Thomas Kelly, his sister and brother-in-law, Margaret and Ward Robbins and his brother-in-law Everett MacDougall.

-Calling hours are from 9 to 10:30 a.m., Tuesday at the Thomas L. Neilan & Sons Funeral Home, 12 Ocean Ave., New London.
-A Mass of Christian Burial will be celebrated at 11 a.m. in St. Mary Star of the Sea Church, with interment following in St. Mary Cemetery.
+Bob lived his life dedicated to his family, serving his country and tirelessly helping those most in need.
+One of his favorite sayings was, "In the end, it's what you do for your fellow man."
+Bob will be missed by those he quietly helped without the need for any recognition.
+Bob loved sports (especially the Yankees, Celtics and Giants) and coached CYO Basketball and Little League baseball in East Lyme when his children were young.
+Bob was a communicant of St. Mary Star of the Sea Church in New London, a church he truly loved.

-Memorial gifts may be directed to Middlesex Hospital Hospice.
-A full obituary will be published in Monday's edition of The Day.
+Calling hours are 9 to 10:30 a.m.
+Tuesday at the Thomas L. Neilan & Sons Funeral Home, 12 Ocean Ave., New London.
+A Mass of Christian Burial will be celebrated at 11 a.m. in St. Mary Star of the Sea Church with interment to follow in St. Mary Cemetery.
+In lieu of flowers, memorial gifts may be made in his honor directed to Middlesex Health Hospice Program, 28 Crescent St., Middletown, CT 06457.
+Condolences may be shared at